 I am trying to get raised bed gardens so I can sit on the edges and do my planting and weeding a lot easier, but I am waiting to save up some money to have someone help me put them in.

-If having a big garden is too hard to do, and you can't get raised beds put in, put some heavy duty hooks up around your porch or somewhere easy to reach and plant some things in hanging baskets and you can put window/porch boxes on your porch or patio...
+If having a big garden is too hard to do, and you can't get raised beds put in, or you have no yard, put some heavy duty hooks up around your porch or somewhere easy to reach and plant some things in hanging baskets and you can put window/porch boxes on your porch or patio...

 I do this too so that I can have some herbs, tomatoes, peppers even cucumbers... near the door to make a quick snack or salad.